English Online Dictionary. What means k? What does k mean?

 k (Baybayin spelling ᜃ)

-- (Internet slang, text messaging) Alternative form of ka (in text messaging and Internet conversations): you; u
+- (Internet slang, text messaging) Abbreviation of ka: you; u

 Further reading